vshakitskiy/http-benchmarks/README.md

   - Cowboy (OTP 28)
   - Mist (OTP 28)
   - Go (1.24.6)

-Each of these sample projects has a `run.sh` file in its respective directory.
-That's what I have been executing to start up the server.
-These should hopefully cover the "production" build for these.
-Obviously please tell me if you think I should be running something differently!
-I want these results to be as fair and explanatory as possible (for a relatively synthetic benchmark, obviously).

-NOTE:  I previously had flask + gunicorn in the test results, but was unable to get the runner script executions to pass.
-I'm not really sure why that's happening at the moment, but for now I just omitted that case.

 You can view the tests in `run.sh` but the cases are: